 Nevada Highway Patrol employee arrested on suspicion of DUI

-A Nevada Highway Patrol employee known for lifesaving work was arrested on suspicion of a DUI
+A Nevada Highway Patrol employee known for lifesaving work was arrested on suspicion of DUI.

 A Nevada Highway Patrol employee known for his lifesaving work was arrested on suspicion of a DUI.